 The primary purpose of a cant hook is to rotate and move large logs.
 If you have a lot of large logs that you need to move before cutting them into smaller pieces for firewood, then I would strongly recommend adding a cant hook to your tool collection.
 They make it significantly easier to manage your firewood storage, especially if you are using a hydraulic log splitter.

-Cant hooks are handy logging tools that have been used for hundreds of years to help rotate and move heavy logs.
-If you have been struggling to move all of your large logs before splitting for firewood, I would suggest picking up a cant hook.
+Cant hooks are handy logging tools used for hundreds of years to help rotate and move heavy logs.
+If you have been struggling to move your large logs before splitting for firewood, I would suggest picking up a cant hook.
 They are primarily used in commercial sawmill operations and forestry works.

 The main use I have for my cant hook is to position large logs into my log splitter when I have it set up in a vertical position, so I don’t need to lift them up into position.